 In January of 2016, Erika, then 11, was shopping for clothes with her mother.

-“I was standing behind her and saw that her right shoulder blade seemed to be sticking out at a 45 degree angle,” Deb says.
+“I was standing behind her and saw that her right shoulder blade seemed to be sticking out at a 45-degree angle,” Debra says.
 “She had gone through a growth spurt, and had grown about four inches over the previous six months, but that was the first time I noticed anything.”

-Deb took Erika to a local medical provider, where flags were raised immediately.
-Erika had an X-ray taken in February, and was diagnosed with scoliosis.
+Debra took Erika to a local medical provider, where flags were raised immediately.
+Erika had an X-ray taken in February and was diagnosed with scoliosis.